 The Importance of Creating an Ideal Client Profile for Your Business

-Creating an ideal client profile isn’t as daunting as it may seem.
-Understanding your ideal client profile, in fact, is vital to the success of your business.
+Creating an ideal client profile and getting clear on your target audience is important at any stage of business.
 In this post learn how to identify and create an ideal client profile for your business.
-As well as tackle how best to use that tailored profile and create a marketing strategy with that client in mind.
+As well as how to best use that tailored profile moving forward with your marketing.

 Identifying the ideal client profile

-The first step to identifying your ideal client profile is understanding that your profile is not the same as your niche.
-Your niche is your trademark—so to speak.
+Before we dive in, it’s important to remember that your profile is not the same as your niche.
+Your niche is much broader.
 It’s what you want to be known for in your industry.

 When someone navigates to your website it should be clearly stated what you do and who you are doing it for.
 This, in other words, is your niche.
 Your specialty and where you place your focus when it comes to your clientele.